apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Set the maximum number of file handles for the traffic_server process as a percentage of the the fs.file-max proc value in Linux.
 The default is 90%.

+.. ts:cv:: CONFIG proxy.config.crash_log_helper STRING traffic_crashlog

+   This option directs :program:`traffic_server` to spawn a crash log helper at startup.
+The value should be the path to an executable program.
+If the path is not absolute, it is located relative to configured ``bin`` directory.
+Any user-provided program specified here must behave in a fashion compatible with :program:`traffic_crashlog`.
+Specifically, it must implement the :option:`traffic_crashlog --wait` behavior.

+   This setting not reloadable because the helper must be spawned before :program:`traffic_server` drops privilege.
+If this variable is set to ``NULL``, no helper will be spawned.

 Network
 =======